timescale/docs/tutorials/OLD_nyc-taxi-cab.md

 >:WARNING: The PostgreSQL `\COPY` command is single-threaded and doesn't support batching inserts into multiple transactions.
-With nearly 11 million rows of data this import can take 10 minutes or more depending on your Internet connection when copying into a cloud-hosted database like **Timescale Cloud**.
+With nearly 11 million rows of data this import can take 10 minutes or more depending on your Internet connection.

 ```sql
 \COPY rides FROM nyc_data_rides.csv CSV;